MicrosoftDocs/windows-powershell-docs/docset/windows/dnsserver/set-dnsservercache.md

 ```

 ### -MaxNegativeTtl
-Specifies how many seconds (0x1-0xFFFFFFFF) an entry that records a negative answer to a query remains stored in the DNS cache.
+Specifies how many seconds (1 to 4294967294 seconds) an entry that records a negative answer to a query remains stored in the DNS cache.
-The default setting is 0x384 (900) seconds
+The default setting is 15 minutes (900 seconds).

 ```yaml
 Type: TimeSpan